Applies to England

 Shared ownership will be allowable, subject to ensuring a robust mechanism is in place to monitor staircasing volumes and receipts.
 It will be for the lender to discuss with individual applicants the level of shared ownership that is appropriate as security for each borrowing.

-Question 16.
-How will it be judged that construction has commenced?
+Question 18.
+How will it be judged that construction has commenced in respect of Approved Pipeline Schemes?

 Yes, subject to the arrangements set out in the loan agreement.